garzuze/one-leetcode-a-day-keeps-the-doctor-away/README.md

 This is just a dump repo to store my LeetCode solutions and improve them when possible.
 Since I am not actively grinding, I usually choose one topic and try to solve any question related to it.
-When I have more time, I pick one problem from the NeetCode 150 curated lists.
+When I have more time, I pick one problem from NeetCode's curated lists.
-I'll keep a mirror of my progress in the NeetCode 150 list here.
+I'll keep a mirror of my progress in the NeetCode 150 here.

 ![](https://leetcard.jacoblin.cool/garzuze?ext=heatmap&theme=nord)